Fiberglass vs. Wood Door: Which Is Best for Your Home?

 Fiberglass’s insulating properties make it the more energy-efficient option.
 Homes that require a lot of heating and cooling will find that a fiberglass front door keeps energy loss to a minimum when compared with wood.
 In addition, wood can swell and contract, leaving gaps around the door that either need to be fixed with door sweeps or weatherstripping.

-Cost to Install a Door
+How Much Does It Cost to Install or Replace a Door?

 The cost to install a door is determined by the material, the kind of door frame, the size and style of door you choose, whether you use a prehung or slab door, and more.
 On average, door installation costs $1,165, with homeowners spending between $500 and $1,880.